 When we say this, what we mean is, automated bidding can be set for a number of factors and can certainly bid on and win Google ads that will get you plenty of clicks, what they don’t guarantee is that those clicks will lead to sales.

 Many marketers are under the misconception that once you put an automated bidding strategy in place, all you have to do is sit back and watch the sales roll in.
 This is not only untrue, but it is also highly ill-advised.
 Not all, but some marketers assume that as long as you tell the program what you want and give it a budget, and you don’t have to review or watch a thing, it does all the work for you.

-What you should be doing is setting reasonable parameters for bids and then checking your metrics to see how the ads it buys are performing.
-Like with the example of clicks, you can be spending money hand over fist for ad space and getting lots of clicks, but no conversions.
+What you should be doing is setting reasonable parameters for bids and then checking your metrics to see how the Google ads it buys are performing.
+Like with the example of clicks, you can be ad spend money hand over fist for ad space and get lots of clicks, but no maximize conversion.
 You can liken this to running a store with only window shoppers while you still pay employees, rent, and utilities.
 In these cases, you are paying for valuable ad space that is not driving business the way it should.